The Behavioural Science Lab

 Adam Berinsky is the Mitsui Professor of Political Science at MIT.

-Lisa Fazio is an Assistant Professor in the Department of Psychology at Vanderbilt University.
+Lisa Fazio is an Associate Professor in the Department of Psychology at Vanderbilt University.

-Laura Scherer is an Assistant Research Professor at the University of Colorado School of Medicine.
+Laura Scherer is an Associate Professor at the University of Colorado School of Medicine.

 Wim De Neys is the CNRS Research Director at the University of Paris.